 This is not a novel scenario, it’s very similar to the issues other IT projects face like ERP and CRM implementations, for example.
 When you start to scale up the size and complexity of the problem you’re dealing with, your problems also grow exponentially.

-Data is key to resolve these issues.
+Data is key to resolving these issues.
 Yet, the term “data is the new corporate currency” is thrown around regularly nowadays.
 So, how are you going to capitalize on this data?
 The obvious answer is to “mine” your data.

 However, we would say you need to “mind” your data to get the best data models (and results) possible.